bao7uo/target-redirector/README.md

 ## Build

-This project requires kotlin to build.
+This project is written entirely in Kotlin, including the Burp API, and requires Kotlin compiler to build.
 On Linux, use the following command.

 `kotlinc src/burp/*.kt src/TargetLockOn.kt -include-runtime -d TargetLockOn.jar`